MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- Making Intelligence: Ethics, IQ, and ML Benchmarks. [[paper]](https://arxiv.org/abs/2209.00692)
+  - Borhane Blili-Hamelin, Leif Hancox-Li.
+  - Key Word: Ethics.
+  - <details><summary>Digest</summary> The ML community recognizes the importance of anticipating and mitigating the potential negative impacts of benchmark research.
+In this position paper, we argue that more attention needs to be paid to areas of ethical risk that lie at the technical and scientific core of ML benchmarks.
+We identify overlooked structural similarities between human IQ and ML benchmarks.
+Human intelligence and ML benchmarks share similarities in setting standards for describing, evaluating and comparing performance on tasks relevant to intelligence.
+This enables us to unlock lessons from feminist philosophy of science scholarship that need to be considered by the ML benchmark community.
+Finally, we outline practical recommendations for benchmark research ethics and ethics review.

 - Fundamentals of Task-Agnostic Data Valuation. [[paper]](https://arxiv.org/abs/2208.12354)
   - Mohammad Mohammadi Amiri, Frederic Berdoz, Ramesh Raskar.